-Red, Yellow and Green Provencale Frise Carocim Tile (8" x 8") (pack of 12)
+Red, Yellow and Green Provencale Frise Carocim Tile (8" x 8")

 Please click this link and take a glimpse into how Carocim’s stunning artisan crafted tiles are made, one by one.